dreger/kqdreger.com/_src/colophon/index.md

 My name is Kyle Dreger, and I work as a user experience designer.
 This site houses my thoughts on the topics of writing, technology, and design.

-_I'm currently enjoying figuring out life with my new wife, so things are on a small hiatus._
+_I'm currently enjoying life with my new wife, so things are on a small hiatus._

 Please send all correspondence to: